-5) Place your design on the glass and cover with a Teflon Release Sheet (or parchment paper).
+5) Place your design on the glass and cover with a Heat Press Sheet (or parchment paper).

 6) Set your heat press to the appropriate temperature (330 degrees F for HTV-Textured Glitter).
 Make sure your heat press is set at ZERO pressure.
 As already mentioned, glass can break very easily when heated.
 If you are using a Clam Shell heat press, be very careful when you are closing the upper platen at an angle.
 Also, make sure you are wearing an oven mitt.
 Glass gets very hot, and can take a long time to cool down!

 7) It is very important that you DO NOT close the heat press handle down into the locked position.
 Simply close your heat press so that the upper platen is very gently laying over the glass.
 Press for a little under the appropriate amount of time.
 For example, our HTV-Textured Glitter is normally pressed for 15 seconds.
 We pressed it on this glass for only 10 seconds, which was plenty of time!

 8) Remove your Heat Press Sheet, and of course, remove your the liner of the HTV.
 HTV-Textured Glitter is either a hot or cold peel.
 While keeping the oven mitt on, we peeled the liner hot - we were too impatient to see the results!